bootleq/vim-wordword/README.md

 spacing should appear between `word` and `文字` for readability, lead it seems like `word 文字 word`.

-We haven't developed a good solution for it yet, have to add whitespace by hand.
-This plugin just comes to help doing it easier.
+We haven't developed a good solution to add space yet, but have to add whitespace by hand.
+This plugin just comes to make it easier.

 Features
 --------

-- A `wordword#break()` function takes string and converts it into space-added version.
+- A `wordword#break()` function to convert string with spaces added.
 - User operator (require [vim-textobj-user][] plugin by @kana).
-- Optionally try adding spaces between words and punctuations, e.g.: `foo,bar` to `foo, bar`.
+- Add spaces between words and punctuations, e.g.: `foo,bar` to `foo, bar`.
-- Optionally auto adding spaces when typing.
+- Automatically add spaces when typing.

+Most features were disabled by default, please read doc to configure yourself.

 Related / Reference
 -------------------